 7:30 p. m.
-Quaker Oats also announced the return of "Girl Alone;" one of the most popular daytime serial stories most popular daytime serial stories ever written.
-It stars Brunefte Betty Winkler and the cast also includes June Travis, Joan Winters, Henry Hunter and Pat Murphy.
-"Girl Alone" will be on the air Mondays through Fridays at 4 p.m.
-"The Adventures of Tommy and Betty Lou," recently resumed on the air, Monday nights at 7 o'clock, will include musical numbers by Freddy include musical numbers by Freddy Rich and each week a guest orchestra.
-The orchestras selected for Oc-tober to work with the new Berle show:
+Quaker Oats also announced the return of "Girl Alone," one of the most popular daytime serial stories ever written.
+It stars Brunette Betty Winkler and the cast also includes June Travis, Joan Winters, Henry Hunter and Pat Murphy.
+"Girl Alone" will be on the air Mondays through Fridays at 4 p. m.

+"Girl Alone" will be on the an Mondays through Fridays at 4 p. m.
+"The Adventures of Tommy and Betty Lou," recently resumed on the air, Monday nights at 7 o'clock, will include musical numbers by Freddy Bish and each week a guest orches-Rich and each week a guest orchestra.
+The orchestras selected for October to work with the new Berle